NSO-developer/nso-gitbook/administration/advanced-topics/cryptographic-keys.md

 6. Execute`/key-rotation/apply-new-keys` action to change the active generation, for example, from `-1` to `new-key-generation 0` as shown in the CLI example above.

 {% hint style="info" %}
 In a high-availability setting, keys must be identical on all nodes before attempting key rotation.
 Otherwise, the action will abort.
+The node executing the action will initiate the key reload for all nodes.
 {% endhint %}